 - University of Zurich

-Sarah Hashmi’s winning entry argued that skills such as creativity, problem-solving, interpersonal skills and adaptability are ‘skills of the future’.
+Sarah Hashmi’s winning entry argued that skills such as creativity, profitability, interpersonal skills and adaptability are ‘skills of the future’.

 Sarah Hashmi, an MSc Clinical Neuropsychiatry student said: ‘I am thrilled to have won the Universitas 21 and PwC Innovation Challenge.
 The competition considered the future of work which is a current trending topic with widespread impact and relevance in everyone’s life.
 The Innovation Challenge engaged the participants in the issue, encouraging them to look at the bigger picture, which I found to be an invaluable insight.’